Spearfishing: Modern

 By 1940 small groups of people in California, USA had been spearfishing for less than 10 years.
 Most used imported gear from Europe, while innovators Charlie Sturgill, Jack Prodanovich, and Wally Potts invented and built innovative equipment for California's divers.

+In the aftermath of World War II, as the supply of the necessary raw materials improved and peacetime encouraged the development of public leisure pursuits and international tourism, the pioneers of modern spearfishing began serial production of underwater hunting equipment.
+Featured at length in Gilpatric's The Compleat Goggler, expatriate Russian Alec Kramarenko and American Charles Wilen founded their United Service Agency in the southern French city of Nice to manufacture a wide range of spearfishing gear, including diving masks with built-in snorkels enabling swimmers to breathe face down on the surface of the water for long periods while stalking their prey unencumbered by the constant oral presence of a mouthpiece.

 During the 1960s, attempts to have spearfishing recognised as an Olympic sport were unsuccessful.
 Instead, two organisations, the International Underwater Spearfishing Association (IUSA) and the International Bluewater Spearfishing Records Committee (IBSRC), list world record catches by species according to rules to ensure fair competition.
 Spearfishing is illegal in many bodies of water, and some locations only allow spearfishing during certain seasons.